el-bart/3d_printing_sdk/template/config/README.md

 * stringy
 * be careful with retraction settings (may clog extruder, especially if it's open-end style)
 * use a bit of adhesives (eg.: Dimafix) when printing small elements on glass/mirror (larger objects may all stick too well!)
+* use a mixture of water with a drop of dish washing soap to "paint" the glass surface for larger objects
+* after printing mirror can be printed with acetone

 ## Silk